iNLyze/getClean_CP/README.md

 At this point the data.frame tidy has the dimensions 10299 x 563

 #### Step 3: Select columns of interest and bind them together
 The course project asks to select all columns with standard deviations and mean, but isn't very verbose about which ones exactly.
-It was chosen to use the following to strings for selection:
+It was chosen to use the following two strings for selection:
 ````
 "-std\\()"
 "-mean\\()"